 A long time back, when I took a mission to help fellow Indians, become their own boss, I had no idea how this path would lead me.
 I feel without having financial freedom, it would not be possible to become your own boss.

 My initiation in personal finance happened a long back, as I come from a business family.
 However, the formal initiation happened with a book called “Rich dad, Poor dad”, and it was 2013 when I started investing my hard-earned money in the mutual fund market.

-It was the summer of 2019 when I realized all my investments in the past few years, has generated only 1-3% returns.
-I would have cared less, as I’m long term player, but when I realized even with such a low return on my investment, it was my advisors who were making 1% every year from my investment.
+It was the summer of 2019 when I realized all my investments in the past few years, have generated only 1-3% returns.
+I would have cared less, as I’m a long-term player, but when I realized even with such a low return on my investment, it was my advisors who were making 1% every year from my investment.

 Since then I have spent countless hours talking, and learning from the best financial planners, wealth managers across the globe.

 My initial discovery, let me realize how uneducated, and unorganized the wealth management industry is, and why it requires a lot of transparency, and quality products.